Capital Campaign: It’s In the Water

 Identified Priorities of the Pool Renovation

 Swimming is an important life skill as every day 10 Americans on average will drown.
-Old Town Hot Springs has long recognized the benefit of giving the town access to swimming lessons and each year more than 90 group sessions take place in our water with many more private and semi-private lessons provided.
+Old Town Hot Springs has long recognized the benefit of giving the town access to swimming lessons and each year more than 90 group sessions take place in our water with many more private lessons provided.
 Old Town Hot Spring has over the years provided lessons to disadvantaged youth or those without the financial ability to pay.
 As tourism and memberships have increased it has become harder to find space for all lessons.
 Swimming lessons will remain a priority at the facility and this renovation plans to improve the space for teaching this important life skill.

 Recreation Fun Water

 Staying true to its roots as a community gathering place for the residents and visitors of Steamboat Springs, recreation fun water has always been a priority at Old Town Hot Springs and the ability to provide a safe, family friendly location for youth, their families and others to enjoy is an important priority.
 Currently, recreation fun water competes with other priorities including space for lap swimming, swimming lessons, group exercise classes and more.
 Part of this renovation is expected to take a look at the water slides to determine if a more constructive and efficient use of that space can be achieved, freeing up valuable water for other activities.

 One of the most unique aspects of our fitness facility is the ability to offer group exercise classes year round in the hot spring-fed water.
 Group exercise classes have proven to be a highly motivating factor in getting individuals to come exercise and consistently stick to an exercise habit.
 Group exercise classes provide a fun, encouraging and social dynamic that often becomes the highlight of many individual’s days.
 Furthermore the ability to hold an exercise class in water versus an exercise studio provides a low impact aspect that allows individuals with limited mobility or injuries to participate.